jbkieffer/data-cleaning/cleaning-or.md

 ## Resources

-The [Library Carpentry OpenRefine lesson](https://librarycarpentry.org/lc-open-refine/) includes more cleaning steps on this data file, as well as more uses for OpenRefine.
+The [Library Carpentry OpenRefine lesson](https://librarycarpentry.org/lc-open-refine/) includes more cleaning steps using this data file, as well as more uses for OpenRefine.

 The [OpenRefine Documentation](https://openrefine.org/documentation.html) contains links to get started and learn more.